 If you have to rent a bike for a 20-day round trip it will set you back approximately 11,000 Moroccan dirham (roughly $1,200 USD) including gas.
 Affordable accommodation and food are readily available all over the country which means that there is no need to spend a small fortune staying in luxury accommodation and eating at Michelin Star establishments.

 The Ceuta to Marrakesh loop is undoubtedly one of the most popular motorcycle routes in the world, however it is not the only stretch of the country that is worth exploring.
 The N3 mountain route that stretches from Errachidia to Midelt combines simple corners with long straight stretches and offers bikers spectacular views of the Atlas Mountains.
 Or if you are looking to explore Cedar forests, high plateaus, gorges, and beautiful oasis, consider traversing the road between Mid-Atlas and the Southern Oasis.

-If you are adventurous by nature and prefer a ride that is more challenging than your typical tarred road, seek out one of many unpaved trails that cross the Atlas mountains or, if your bike can handle it, try navigating your way along the dunes of the Sahara Desert.
+If you are adventurous by nature and prefer a ride that is more challenging than your typical tarred road, seek out one of many unpaved trails that cross the Atlas mountains.
+Alternatively, if your bike can handle it, try navigating your way along the dunes of the Sahara Desert.